EdSpurrier/Cortex/README.md

 ## Getting Started

-To get started with the Portfolio Project, follow these steps:
+To get started with the Cortex Project, follow these steps:

 ### Prerequisites